Memberships

 Services: Training for family members of survivors to tell their family’s stories; Training for adults and teens to tell testimony-based stories of the Holocaust; Guide/docent training; Teacher training; Parent seminars; Educational programming, including story-infused lectures, discussions, and classes; Innovative Holocaust commemorations; Interfaith programming; Social justice workshops

-Publications: Light from the Darkness: A ritual for Holocaust remembrance, by Deborah Fripp & Violet Neff-Helms
+Publications: Light from the Darkness: A Ritual for Holocaust Remembrance by Deborah Fripp & Violet Neff-Helms; Moment of Witness: A Guided Holocaust Remembrance by Deborah Fripp & Violet Neff-Helms

 Address: PO Box 59252